The Two Reference Guitars Used For

 non-beveled, staggered Alnico V pole pieces and

-the typical dark wire windings indicative of a
+the typical dark enameled wire windings

-tone comparisons indicate the same as well.
+resistance and tone comparisons indicate the

-It is built using a black bottom flatwork piece instead of the typical grey
+bottom flatwork piece instead of the typical

-Custom Shop Gilmour Strat has hand beveled,
+The neck pickup in the Fender® Custom Shop Gilmour Strat® has hand beveled,

 staggered Alnico V